 - Import data - enable this data set for Define

-used for data sets that contain transaction data which is imported from other
+typically used for data sets that contain transaction data which is imported from

 data being accessible other than when used in defined reports and models.

-- Clear all data - enable all data in this data set to be cleared at
+- Clear data - enable data in this data set to be cleared.

 - Access API - enable external API calls to this data set.